Find Trade Colleges

 Top New York Trade Schools for a Bachelor's in Mechanical Engineering

 Our 2023 rankings named Rochester Institute of Technology the best school in New York for mechanical engineering technology students working on their bachelor’s degree.
-Located in the suburb of Rochester, RIT is a private not-for-profit school with a large student population.
+Located in the suburb of Rochester, RIT is a private not-for-profit college with a fairly large student population.

 On average, me tech graduates from RIT take out $26,449 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $427.